spenoir/django-testdriver/README.md

 Requirements
 ------------
-To install the requirements:
+To install:

-    pip install -r requirements.txt
+    pip install django-testdriver

 You will also need to install LCOV (if you want to see a coverage report) from here: